Introduction to Algorithm

 Order StatisticsPermalink

-Given n elements in an array, find kth smallest element.
+Given n elements in an array, find smallest element.

 - Quick Select